jude-lindale/Capstone-Project/README.md

 # Eth-Hack Lab Creation
-This project is to create targets for eth-hack II students to take on and are going to be used within those classes.
+This project is to buikd targets for eth-hack students at Champlain College.

 ## Why
 This provides further learning opportunities for myself as I have not created vulnerable targets before as well as providing challenges for furture eth-hack students.